yuwvandy/TDGNN/README.md

 ![](./images/CIKM2021-Table2.png)
 ![](./images/CIKM2021-Table3.png)

-### Note that our TDGNN requires to decompose the tree of each network beforehand, which will be generated automatically by main.py.
-For example, when we run TDGNN on Cora dataset, two files:
+### Note that our TDGNN requires the tree decomposition of the network beforehand, which can be generated automatically by running main.py.
+For example, when we run TDGNN on Cora dataset, two files are generated as follows:
 * hop_edge_index_Cora_10: the edge_index file including all edges between each node and their neighborhoods up to 10-hops away.
 * hop_edge_att_Cora_10: the edge_att file including attention(edge weights) of the corresponding edge between each node and their neighborhoods up to 10-hops away.